 How the algorithm works

-Findka uses an off-the-shelf collaborative filtering algorithm (k-NN baseline), which compares link click data between users to find new essays you might like.
+Findka uses an off-the-shelf collaborative filtering algorithm (k-NN), which compares link click data between users to find new essays you might like.
+I supplement this with content-based filtering, which involves analyzing the text of each essay to guess which ones are similar.
 I also use a technique I've dubbed "popularity smoothing," which ensures that popular essays don't get recommended too often.
 And to prevent filter bubbles, a portion of the articles you get are chosen more-or-less randomly (exploration vs. exploitation).

 that information flows